BEmran/BEmran/README.md

-- 👋 Hi, I’m @BEmran
+- Hi, I’m @BEmran
-- 👀 I’m interested in ...
+- I'm a robot specialist with advance hardware and software expertise.
-- 🌱 I’m currently learning ...
+- I’m interested in Unmanned Vehicles (Ground - Aerial), Control Systems and Machine Learning.
-- 💞️ I’m looking to collaborate on ...
+- I’m open to collaborate on interasting and fun robot projects.
-- 📫 How to reach me ...
+- You can reach through my email: bara.emran@gmail.com

 <!---
 BEmran/BEmran is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.